If you’re new to PicMonkey, here’s the skinny on how make great-looking images with our photo editor .

 Touch up facial features

 Click the Effects tab (the magic wand icon in the far left column), and you’ll find photo effects that can dramatically change the mood of your photo in one click.
 The effects in the Tried and True group are some of PicMonkeyers’ faves.
 We used Intrepid to create an artsy vibe with some darkened edges.
-Go to our Pinterest Effects board for a quick look at before-and-after pics of many of our effects.

 Frame your masterpiece